edarichev/mclib/README.md

 ## How to use

+All classes are used according to a uniform scheme:
 1. Define a macro for the platform you need:
 * `PLATFORM_STM32_HAL` for STM32 if you use CubeHAL (currently only this platform is supported)
 2. Include the header file of the required class after platform-specific headers